charlielidstone/tic-tac-toe/README.md

 game engine coming soon!

-if you wanna run you prolly gotta have a c++ compiler ig 🤷‍♂️ i just do it in vs
+if you wanna run you prolly gotta have a c++ compiler ig 🤷‍♂️ i just do it in visual studio